 But guess what?
 This took me a couple of days jogging to find.
 In itself that made the moment of discovery all the more memorable.
 But I may never have found it.
 And what other gems did I miss?
 Imagine if the host had created a list of “Jogging Routes You’ll Remember Forever”.
 How awesome (and simple) would that have been?

 Thankfully, achieving all the above is relatively simple.
-It simply requires a little thought and time, usually by placing yourself in your guests’ shoes.
+It simply requires a little thought and time, usually by placing yourself in your guests’ shoes, and Touch Stay Digital Airbnb Welcome book gives you that helping hand.

 - Identify your target guests.
 Take 30 minutes to jot down a few personas.
 Don’t write “families”.
 Instead write about that family.
 Who are they?
 What are they looking for?
 What is their state of mind?
 Think parents wanting a break from the endless after-school taxi service!